gurditsingh/hydeout/_posts/test.md

 	 - Uniqueness : By using second job (job-2) we have achieved uniqueness.
 	 - Evenly Distributed : Both the jobs are evenly distributed.
-	 - DBA Perspective : I think that the DBA is going to probably complain about the maximum surrogate key value here is way larger than total number of records. e.g. if your table contains 1 million records but the max value of surrogate key wil
+	 - DBA Perspective : I think that the DBA is going to probably complain about the maximum surrogate key value here is way larger than total number of records. e.g. if your table contains millions records but the max value of surrogate key can be trillion because of monotonically_increasing_id() logic
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODcxMTQ1OTk3LDY1OTI1Njk5NiwxMTk2MT
+eyJoaXN0b3J5IjpbNTM5OTkyNzMsNjU5MjU2OTk2LDExOTYxMj
-IyMjAsLTEzNDE4NzMyMjEsMjExNDk4MTIyOSwxNzc3NTA3OTI0
+IyMCwtMTM0MTg3MzIyMSwyMTE0OTgxMjI5LDE3Nzc1MDc5MjQs
-LDI2NzEzNjM5LDE5MzcwNTU4OTYsMzUxMjM2NDQ0LC0xMjc5MD
+MjY3MTM2MzksMTkzNzA1NTg5NiwzNTEyMzY0NDQsLTEyNzkwMz
-MwMDY5LDM2MzA0OTI5NSwtMjEyMjQ1ODEwMiwtOTA5Nzc0MzEw
+AwNjksMzYzMDQ5Mjk1LC0yMTIyNDU4MTAyLC05MDk3NzQzMTAs
-LDExNDc2NTQ4MywtNTU4OTA4MDc3LC0xMDQ4NDc1OTQ1LC0yMD
+MTE0NzY1NDgzLC01NTg5MDgwNzcsLTEwNDg0NzU5NDUsLTIwOD
-g4NzQ2NjEyLC00NTI4MDIwNDQsNjM3MjE4Mzg3LDEzNzA3MDMy
+g3NDY2MTIsLTQ1MjgwMjA0NCw2MzcyMTgzODcsMTM3MDcwMzI0
-NDVdfQ==
+NV19
 -->